 Minimum Lot Size

-There is no minimum lot size for an ADU.
+There is no minimum lot size to establish an ADU.

 Septic System Suitability

-In areas where public sewer service is not available, the ability to dispose of wastewater on site is a significant factor in determining whether a permit for an accessory dwelling unit can be issued.
+In areas where public sewer service is not available, the ability to dispose of wastewater on site is a significant factor in determining whether a permit for an ADU can be issued.
 Property owners are advised to investigate septic capacity on the property and/or in the existing septic system prior to proceeding with design plans.
-The construction of an accessory dwelling unit represents a new use on the property which must meet current codes with respect to the septic system for the unit.
+The construction of an ADU represents a new use on the property which must meet current codes with respect to the septic system for the unit.
 The septic system must meet current code requirements and be adequately sized for the proposed sewage discharge (based upon total number of bedrooms in all the units to be served by that system).